philip82148/cpp-dump/README.md

 ### Auto indent

-Automatically indent so that the output does not exceed the maximum width.
+cpp-dump automatically indents so that the output does not exceed the maximum width.
 [See Full Example Code](./readme/auto-indent.cpp)

 ```cpp
 cpp_dump(my_vector);